T. J. Leaf

-Ty Jacob Leaf (טיי ג'ייקוב ליף; born April 30, 1997) is an Israeli–American professional basketball player for Maccabi Tel Aviv of the Ligat HaAl and the EuroLeague.
+Ty Jacob Leaf (טיי ג'ייקוב ליף; born April 30, 1997) is an Israeli-American professional basketball player for Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
 After playing one season of college basketball for the UCLA Bruins, he was selected by the Indiana Pacers in the first round of the 2017 NBA draft with the 18th overall pick.

 Leaf was named an All-American as a high school senior in 2016.
 As a UCLA freshman in 2016–17, he earned first-team all-conference honors in the Pac-12.
 He began his NBA career with three seasons in Indiana, but was unable to carry over his college success.
 He joined the Portland Trail Blazers as a free agent in 2021.
 Leaf also played for Israel's Under-18 junior national team at the 2015 FIBA Europe Under-18 Championship B Division.

 Early life

 Leaf was born in Tel Aviv, Israel, to Karen and Brad Leaf.
 His father was playing professional basketball in Israel at the time, and he enjoyed a 17-year career in the country.
 Leaf lived his first 2 1/2 years in Tel Aviv before growing up in Lakeside, California, in San Diego County.
 His father coached him in summer leagues prior to high school.
 Despite possessing the height of a power forward—he stood in junior high—Leaf played on the perimeter to develop guard skills.
 His father wanted him to be versatile like the big men that he had competed against as a pro in Europe.

 Leaf attended Foothills Christian High School in El Cajon, California, where he also played under his father.
 As a junior, Leaf averaged 27.4 points, 14.2 rebounds, 4.8 assists, 1.8 steals and 2.7 blocks per game, leading Foothills Christian to the San Diego Section Division II championship.
 Cal-Hi Sports named him their Division II State Player of the Year.

 In his senior year, Leaf led the team to a No. 3 state ranking after averaging 28.4 points, 12.4 rebounds, and 5.1 assists.
 He scored a season-high 44 points in a loss to Chino Hills, who were led by future teammate Lonzo Ball.
 Leaf earned McDonald's and Ballislife All-American honors, and USA Today named him second-team All-USA.
 He was a runner-up to Ball for California Mr. Basketball.
 Leaf finished his high school career second all-time in the San Diego Section in both points (3,022) and rebounds (1,476).
 He trailed only his brother, Troy, in points (3,318 for Foothills Christian from 2007 to 2010) and Angelo Chol in rebounds (1,732 with Hoover from 2008 to 2011).